eBay/tsv-utils/docs/Performance.md

 | csvtk       |          36.26 |
 | xsv         |          40.40 |

-_Note: The speciality toolkits are named for this test.
-That is because previous versions of this report named the fastest toolkit, and each was at one point the fastest._
+_Note: Speciality toolkits times are shown for this test.
+That is because previous versions of this report gave the fastest toolkit time.
+Each tool was at one point the fastest, so these times were previously reported._

 Command lines:
 ```